infinite-options/MTYD-Backend-old/README.md

   *Example GET request: https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/reset_password?email=example@gmail.com*

-  > **Notice:** For testing, please make sure that you already registered account through by using your email address.
+  > **Notice:** For testing, please make sure that you already registered account by using your email address.
 Then you should using your email address in the above url in order to receive an email from the server.

 **>>> Meals_Selected, https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/meals_selected**

-- The "Meals_Selected" only accepts GET request with one required parameters "customer_id".It will return the information of all selected meals and addons which are associated with the specific purchase.
+- The "Meals_Selected" only accepts GET request with one required parameters "customer_uid".It will return the information of all selected meals and addons which are associated with the specific purchase.

   *Example GET request: https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/meals_selected?customer_uid=100-000001*